g-kannan/documint/docs/index.md

-# Welcome to MkDocs
+# Welcome to Documint

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+## Vision

-## Commands
+Our vision is to build a scalable, reliable, and modular data engineering platform that accelerates decision-making across the organization.

-* `mkdocs new [dir-name]` - Create a new project.
+We aim to:

-* `mkdocs serve` - Start the live-reloading docs server.
+- Empower data teams to deliver faster with confidence.
-* `mkdocs build` - Build the documentation site.
+- Standardize data pipelines using best practices and frameworks.
-* `mkdocs -h` - Print help message and exit.
+- Ensure high data quality, observability, and governance.

-## Project layout
+- Facilitate seamless integration across diverse platforms and business domains.

-    mkdocs.yml    # The configuration file.
+This documentation serves as a single source of truth for how we design, implement, test, and operate data systems.

-    docs/
+## Run Locally

-        index.md  # The documentation homepage.
+* `mkdocs serve` - Start the live-reloading docs server locally.
-        ...       # Other markdown pages, images and other files.
+...